Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Background

-The {\em fibered barcode}~\cite{lesnickInteractiveVisualization2D2015} is a centerpiece of our approximation scheme, and is defined, given an $n$-multipersistence module $M$, as a map that takes as input a line (or segment) $l$ in $\R^n$, and outputs the persistence barcode associated to the single-parameter persistence module obtained by restricting $M$ along $l$.
-Hence, in the following, we formalize and define intersections between multipersistence modules and lines in $\R^n$.
+\paragraph*{Fibered barcode.} The {\em fibered barcode}~\cite{cerriBettiNumbersMultidimensional2013,lesnickInteractiveVisualization2D2015} is a centerpiece of our \MMA{} algorithm, and is defined, given a p.f.d. multi-parameter persistence module $\Mbb$, as a map that takes as input a line (or segment) $l$ in $\R^n$, and outputs the persistence barcode associated to the single-parameter persistence module obtained by restricting $\Mbb$ along $l$.
+We formalize these concepts in the next definition. \\